 And this coffeecake?
 Definitely no exception.

-This is your no-skimping kind of coffeecake, with a tender, buttery crumb under a generous layer of apricot preserves and a thick, crunchy, brown sugar and almond crumble topping.
+This is your no-skimping kind of coffeecake, with a tender, buttery, pound cake-like crumb under a generous layer of apricot preserves and a thick, crunchy, brown sugar and almond crumble topping.
 It's breakfast verging on dessert, or maybe dessert that we're just calling breakfast because we can.
 Either way, if you're anything like me you'll take one bite and decide you don't really care if it's too early in the day for cake.

 It's a perfect everyday, no-frills kinda cake; a perfect weekend morning treat kinda cake; and let's not forget, a perfect Mother's Day breakfast-in-bed kinda cake (hint, hint).
 I mean, I'm not a mom or anything, but anyone who makes me a cake swirled with sweet apricot preserves and topped with buttery almond crumbles is definitely on my good side.
 And I did give my mom half this cake sooo I'd say I'm a pretty excellent daughter as those things go. ;)

 And aside from making your mom cake (which you should totally do), you can also enter to win her a 12-piece Le Creuset cookware set!
 Bonne Maman is hosting the contest and you can check out the link below to enter.

 EAT CAKE FOR BREAKFAST!

 Apricot Almond Coffeecake

 A buttery cake topped with a generous layer of sweet apricot preserves and tons of crunchy brown sugar & almond crumbles.

 - Cook Time: 50 minutes